-Principal adverse impacts are the

-most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anticorruption and antibribery matters.
+impacts are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anticorruption and antibribery matters.

-The investment strategy guides investment decisions based on factors such as factors such as investment objectives and risk tolerance.
+strategy guides investment decisions based on factors such as investment objectives and risk tolerance.